-Before seminary and ordained ministry, Charleston was an entrepreneur in the restaurant and wine industries, serving in a variety of capacities, including: co-owning a fine-dining concept, managing the strategic human resources for a now national restaurant chain, and consulting both nationally and internationally in the wine industry.
+Before seminary and ordained ministry, Charleston was an entrepreneur in the restaurant, timber, and wine industries, serving in a variety of capacities, including: co-owning a fine-dining concept, managing the strategic human resources for a now national restaurant chain, developing a large, rural tree farm, and consulting both nationally and internationally in the wine industry.

 He is a certified sommelier and enjoys all things gustatory.
 Charleston’s educational background includes a degree in religion from Samford University as well as a Masters in Divinity from Nashotah House (cum laude).
 Fr.
-Charleston serves as Chairman of the Board of Trustees of The Anglican Digest, which is the largest publication currently serving the Anglican Communion.
-Fr.
-Charleston also devotes time to a consulting initiative he founded in 2005, Loblolly Hill, LLC.
+Charleston serves as President and Chairman of the Board of Trustees of The Anglican Digest, a quarterly publication serving 67 countries of the Anglican Communion.

 Christian Michael Wood

 The Rev. Christian Michael Wood began his ministry at Redeemer as Youth Minister from January 2009 to August 2013.
 In September 2013, he answered God’s call to ordained ministry and began studies at Nashotah House Theological Seminary.
 Wood received his Master of Divinity degree from Nashotah in May 2016 and was ordained to the priesthood at Redeemer in June of that year.

 When he returned to Redeemer, Father Wood served as Priest Associate for Youth and Young Adults.
 During that time, he led four youth mission trips: two to the Dominican Republic, another on the East coast of Florida working with children in need and the homeless in urban areas, and one locally, working through a combined effort of our diocese to build a shower facility for the homeless, and help care for children of migrant workers.